Turning the other cheek: Nonviolent resistance interpretation

-Jewish scholars Amy-Jill Levine and Marc Brettler state that the issue is about justice after an injury has been committed.
-They argue that since the Greek word used in Matthew 5:39 for 'resist' is ἀντιστῆναι (which usually refers to armed resistance or violent struggle) Jesus is offering to confront violence, maintain one's honor, and shame the perpetrator, instead of escalating violence, or losing dignity.
-By offering the left cheek, the victim resists humiliation by inviting a right-handed jab which exposes the slap as a violent act that failed to reduce the humanity of the victim, thus challenging the perpetrator and shaming them for cruelty of treatment.
+Scholars Amy-Jill Levine and Marc Brettler view the issue as justice following an injury.
+They argue that since the Greek word used in Matthew 5:39 for 'resist' is ἀντιστῆναι (referring to armed resistance or violent struggle), Jesus suggests to maintain one's honor and shame the perpetrator, instead of escalating violence or losing dignity.
+By offering the left cheek, the victim invites a right-handed jab which exposes the slap as a violent act that failed to degrade the victim, thus shaming the perpetrator for their cruel treatment.